-The UPDM 2 plugin for MagicDraw UML/SysML modeling solution fully supports building integrated enterprise architectures meeting DoDAF and MODAF requirements ensuring mission critical project success.
-The plugin supports all DoDAF 1.5, DoDAF 2.0, and MODAF 1.2 viewpoints and views dependent on the selected user environment.
+Cameo Enterprise Architecture[TM] software includes UPDM, SysML, BPMN, SoaML, and UML for building integrated enterprise architectures meeting DoDAF and MODAF requirements.
+The product supports all DoDAF 1.5, DoDAF 2.0, and MODAF 1.2 viewpoints and views dependent on the selected user environment.
 Each user environment provides architecture framework specific concepts, artifacts, new project templates, samples, and architecture framework specific usability features.
 A user environment can be changed any time by fully converting model to meet requirements of the selected architecture framework.